Appeal Against the Actions of a Bailiff

 Strict Filing Deadlines

-Filing a complaint is not always the most effective way.
-A well-prepared personal meeting with the bailiff or their supervisor may solve the issue faster.
+Filing a formal complaint is not always the most efficient first step.
+A well-prepared meeting with the bailiff or their supervisor may resolve the issue faster and at lower cost.

-What Must Be Included in a Complaint (Protest) Against a Bailiff
+Required Contents of a Complaint Against a Bailiff

 1